homebound-team/truss/README.markdown

   In particular, the babel-plugin-tailwind-components insight of "if you just make `csstype`-compliant object literals, you can bring them to whatever CSS-in-JS framework you want" was a very useful/inspirational insight.

-  The main difference between Truss and both Typed.tw and babel-plugin-tailwind-components is that Truss doesn't try to "perfectly match Tachyons or Tailwinds" (see "Why This Approach?).
+  The main difference between Truss and both Typed.tw and babel-plugin-tailwind-components is that Truss doesn't try to "perfectly match Tachyons or Tailwinds" (see "Why This Approach?").
 Specifically, both projects assume that a `tachyons.css` or `tailwinds.css` file is the source-of-truth for your project's rules (and so parse/generate the TypeScript code from that CSS file); however, with Truss your source-of-truth is Truss's out-of-the-box TypeScript rules + whatever customizations you make in your project's `truss/index.ts` file (so rules are defined directly in TypeScript).

 - Facebook's XStyles for the "typed extension" idea